NAMI HelpLine

 How to Talk to Your Child About Their Mental Health

-Openly talking to your children is a great way to help decrease this stigma, but it can be tough to know how to start the conversation.
+Openly talking to your children is a great way to help decrease stigma, but it can be tough to know how to start the conversation.
 Read our tips on how to start the conversation with your child.

 Residential Treatment